-- d) Induction: The carburettor(s) or fuel injector pump(s) normally mounted on the recognised model and described on the recognition form may not be changed or removed.
-The elements which control the quantity of fuel fed in the engine may be changed, but not those which control the quantity of air.
-It is permitted to remove the filtering element on condition that the original air filter box is retained. - e) Electrical equipment: The tension (voltage) of the electrical equipment may not be changed.
+e) Electrical equipment: The tension (voltage) of the electrical equipment may not be changed.
 In case of an electrical circuit under a 12 volt tension, this tension may be produced either by a 12 volt battery or by several batteries of an inferior voltage on condition these batteries remain in the original location.
 By location of the battery is meant the coachwork compartment where it was originally mounted.

-The make and capacity (amperage) of battery and generator are free.
-The manufacturer may provide for one same minimum series the use either of a dynamo or of an alternator on condition that this is explicitly mentioned on the basic recognition form or on an additional 'variant' form.
+The make and capacity of battery, as well as the make and the output of the generator, are free.
+The manufacturer may provide for one same minimum series the use either of a dynamo or of an alternator on condition that this is explicitly mentioned on the basic homologation form or on an additional 'variant' form.